Law: Law enforcement

 Max Weber famously argued that the state is that which controls the monopoly on the legitimate use of force.
 The military and police carry out law enforcement at the request of the government or the courts.
-The term failed state refers to states that cannot implement or enforce policies; their police and military no longer control security and order and society moves into anarchy, the absence of government.
-(Note: In these cases sovereignty is eroded, and often warlords acquire excessive powers (Fukuyama, State-Building, 166–167).)
+The term failed state refers to states that cannot implement or enforce policies; their police and military no longer control security and order, and society moves into anarchy, the absence of government.
+(Note: In these cases, sovereignty is eroded, and often warlords acquire excessive powers (Fukuyama, State-Building, 166–167).)
 While military organisations have existed as long as government itself, the idea of a standing police force is a relatively modern concept.
-For example, Medieval England's system of travelling criminal courts, or assizes, used show trials and public executions to instill communities with fear to maintain control.
+For example, Medieval England's system of travelling criminal courts, or assizes, used show trials and public executions to instill fear in communities and maintain control.
 The first modern police were probably those in 17th-century Paris, in the court of Louis XIV, although the Paris Prefecture of Police claim they were the world's first uniformed policemen.

 Bureaucracy

 The mandarins were powerful bureaucrats in imperial China (photograph shows a Qing dynasty official with mandarin square visible).

 The etymology of bureaucracy derives from the French word for office (bureau) and the Ancient Greek for word power (kratos).
 Like the military and police, a legal system's government servants and bodies that make up its bureaucracy carry out the directives of the executive.
 One of the earliest references to the concept was made by Baron de Grimm, a German author who lived in France.
 In 1765, he wrote:

-The real spirit of the laws in France is that bureaucracy of which the late Monsieur de Gournay used to complain so greatly; here the offices, clerks, secretaries, inspectors and intendants are not appointed to benefit the public interest, indeed the public interest appears to have been established so that offices might exist.
+The real spirit of the laws in France is that bureaucracy of which the late Monsieur de Gournay used to complain so greatly; here the offices, clerks, secretaries, inspectors, and intendants are not appointed to benefit the public interest, indeed the public interest appears to have been established so that offices might exist.

-Cynicism over "officialdom" is still common, and the workings of public servants is typically contrasted to private enterprise motivated by profit.
-In fact private companies, especially large ones, also have bureaucracies.
-Negative perceptions of "red tape" aside, public services such as schooling, health care, policing or public transport are considered a crucial state function making public bureaucratic action the locus of government power.
+Cynicism over "officialdom" is still common, and the workings of public servants are typically contrasted to private enterprise motivated by profit.
+In fact, private companies, especially large ones, also have bureaucracies.
+Negative perceptions of "red tape" aside, public services such as schooling, health care, policing, and public transport are considered crucial state functions, making public bureaucratic action the locus of government power.

-Writing in the early 20th century, Max Weber believed that a definitive feature of a developed state had come to be its bureaucratic support.
-Weber wrote that the typical characteristics of modern bureaucracy are that officials define its mission, the scope of work is bound by rules, and management is composed of career experts who manage top down, communicating through writing and binding public servants' discretion with rules.
+Writing in the early 20th century, Max Weber believed that a definitive feature of a developed state had become its bureaucratic support.
+Weber wrote that the typical characteristics of modern bureaucracy are that officials define its mission, the scope of work is bound by rules; management is composed of career experts who manage top down, communicating through writing and binding public servants' discretion with rules.